rachel-o-donnell/the-witchs-cauldron/README.md

 #6 Heroku deployment crash - 1st fix was an attempt but incorrect - I had not added crispy forms to requirements.txt.

+#7 - alert messages were not showing on edit_comment leading me to realised I had not set them up correctly to display.
+Needed to add custom messages to respective views, -set import a mixin for class based views, set up the call to show the messages in the base.html and override the django/bootsrap clash in settings.

 ### Remaining Bugs